 Morningstar: Measuring Increased Income

-Both Vanguard and Morningstar recently released studies quantifying the benefits of working with a financial advisor.
+Both Vanguard, in Vanguard’s Advisor Alpha, and Morningstar, in Alpha, Beta, and Now … Gamma, recently released studies quantifying the benefits of working with a financial advisor.
 Morningstar studied the question by measuring something they called gamma – “the additional retirement income investors can generate by making better financial-planning decisions.”
 Therefore, gamma is the result of financial planning decisions rather than solely investment decisions.

 What the research showed is that the ability to deliver extra income is predictable — unlike the ability to beat the market.
 Take certain steps — what Morningstar calls “following an efficient financial planning strategy” — and you achieve excess returns.